unimarkup/specification/README.md

 ### Render blocks

 3 or more `'` at start of a line mark the start and end of a render block.
-A render block is used to render graphics, diagramms and charts written in common graph description languages like [mermaid](https://mermaid-js.github.io/) or [opl](https://en.wikipedia.org/wiki/Object_Process_Methodology).
+A render block is used to render graphics, diagrams and charts written in common graph description languages like [mermaid](https://mermaid-js.github.io/) or [opl](https://en.wikipedia.org/wiki/Object_Process_Methodology).
 The language must be provided directly after the last `'` at the start of the render block.

 Since OPL by default does not specify styling or referencing options, it is extended in unimarkup with the following additions: